Dems switch strategy on voting bill as Biden pushes action

-"We will finally have an opportunity to debate voting rights legislation — something that Republicans have thus far denied," Schumer wrote in the memo to his Democratic colleagues.
+"We will finally have an opportunity to debate voting rights legislation — something that Republicans have thus far denied," Schumer wrote in the memo to his Democratic colleagues, which described a workaround to avoid a Republican filibuster that for months has blocked formal debate over the legislation on the Senate floor.
 "Senators can finally make clear to the American people where they stand on protecting our democracy and preserving the right of every eligible American to cast a ballot."

 By setting up a debate, Schumer will achieve the Democrats' goal of shining a spotlight that spurs senators to say where they stand.
 The floor debate could stretch for days and carry echoes of civil rights battles a generation ago that led to some of the most famous filibusters in Senate history.